MicrosoftDocs/azure-devops-docs/docs/artifacts/quickstarts/python-packages.md

 The [artifacts-keyring](https://github.com/microsoft/artifacts-keyring) package allows you to set up authentication to publish and consume your Python packages to and from your feed.
 Both [pip](https://pypi.org/project/pip/) and [twine](https://pypi.org/project/twine/) use the Python [keyring library](https://pypi.org/project/keyring/) to find credentials.

 > [!IMPORTANT]
 > You must have pip 19.2 and twine 1.13.0 or higher to use **artifacts-keyring**.
-See [Usage requirements](https://github.com/microsoft/artifacts-keyring#requirements) for more details.
+For more information, see [Usage requirements](https://github.com/microsoft/artifacts-keyring#requirements).

 1. In an elevated command prompt window, run the following command to install the artifacts-keyring package: